apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 The system setting `tserver.scan.executors.fnotify.threads=1` creates a single threaded scan executor in each tablet server named `fnotify`.
-The two per table settings configure a scan dispatcher (the SimpleScanDispatcher is built into Accumulo) on the fluo table.
+The two per table settings configure a scan dispatcher (the SimpleScanDispatcher is built into Accumulo) on the table `fluo_table`.
 The scan dispatcher is configured such that when a scan hint of `scan_type=fluo-ntfy` is seen it runs on the executor `fnotify`.
 All other scans will run on the default executor.
 This has the effect running all notification scans on a single dedicated thread in each tablet server.